Business Associate Agreement

 2.7 Amendment of PHI

-Business Associate shall make amendments to PHI in a Designated Record Set as directed by Covered Entity within fifteen (15) business days, per 45 C.F.R. § 164.526.
+Business Associate shall make any amendment(s) to PHI in a Designated Record Set, or otherwise enable such amendment(s), as directed by Covered Entity and within the time reasonably requested by Covered Entity, to enable Covered Entity to comply with 45 C.F.R. § 164.526.

 2.8 Accounting of Disclosures

-Business Associate shall document disclosures of PHI and make such information available to Covered Entity within thirty (30) days of request, per 45 C.F.R. § 164.528.
+Business Associate shall document disclosures of PHI as required by the HIPAA Rules and shall provide such information to Covered Entity, as directed by Covered Entity, to enable Covered Entity to comply with 45 C.F.R. § 164.528.

 2.9 Government Access